PDXChinese/pdxchinese.github.io/_pages/resources.md

 # Resources ABC

-Disclaimer This is a collection of public data for the convenience of community members.
-There is no implication of OCC affiliation for the listed organations on this page.
+Disclaimer: This compilation of public data is provided for the convenience of community members.
+It is important to note that the inclusion of organizations on this page does not imply any affiliation with OCC.

 ## (A)ctivities
 - <a href="{{ site.url }}/resources/activities/academies/">Academies</a> ({{ site.activities_academies | size }})